×

 • If pest infestations are caused by a tenant’s behaviour then they are responsible.

-Having a pest problem in your property is unpleasant for you and your tenants and it can quickly become a bone of contention in your relationship.
+Having a pest problem in your properties is unpleasant for your residents and can spread diseases.

-Therefore, it’s important to be clear on exactly who is responsible for dealing with pests and what action you need to take - both to prevent and get rid of an infestation.
+This guide helps landlords understand who is responsible for dealing with pests in rented properties and what action they need to take to prevent and get rid of an infestation.

-Who is responsible for pest control varies from tenancy to tenancy depending on three main factors:
+Who is responsible for pest control varies depending on three main factors:

-Your tenancy agreement should clearly state whether it is you or your tenant that is responsible for pest control.
+• Your tenancy agreement: Your tenancy agreement should clearly state whether it is you or your tenant who is responsible for pest control.

-So even if your tenancy contract does state that tenants need to deal with pests, it is still ultimately the landlord’s responsibility.
+• Human habitation law: Under the Housing Health and Safety Rating System (HHSRS), landlords must ensure that their rental accommodation is fit for human habitation.
+This means that even if your tenancy contract states that tenants need to deal with pests, it is ultimately the landlord’s responsibility.

-Tenants are usually responsible for cleanliness and hygiene in a property - factors which will lead to a pest problem if overlooked.
+• Cleanliness and hygiene: Tenants are usually responsible for cleanliness and hygiene in a property - factors which often lead to a pest problem if overlooked.

 The three factors above mean that both the landlord and tenant usually have some degree of responsibility over pest control.

-• If the problem is with the building itself then it is more likely to be the landlord’s responsibility.
+• If the problem is with the building itself, it is more likely to be the landlord’s responsibility.

 ⚠️Get It Dealt With

-As a landlord it’s usually a good idea to deal with a pest infestation on behalf of your tenant as soon as possible.
-Leaving it to the tenant could lead to delays or half measures that allow the problem to get worse and cause serious damage to your property.
+As a landlord it’s usually a good idea to deal with a pest infestation on behalf of residents as soon as possible.
+Leaving it to tenants could lead to delays or half-measures that allow the problem to get worse and cause serious damage to their health or your property.

 Dealing with it yourself also avoids any disagreements between you and the tenant.

-If the tenant’s behaviour is causing the infestation (for example, they are leaving food waste lying around), explain the importance of keeping the property clean and tidy.
+If the tenant’s behaviour is causing the infestation (for example, they are not disposing of food waste correctly), explain the importance of keeping the property clean and tidy.

 What is a Landlord Responsible For?

 Landlords are responsible for the property’s structure.
-This means if any defect in the property caused the infestation then the landlord must fix it and get rid of the pests.
+This means if any defect in the property caused the infestation, the landlord must fix it and get rid of the pests.

 A good example of this is a hole in the building that is letting pests in.
 Other situations where the landlord is responsible for removing pests include: